archethic-foundation/dex/README.md

 }
 ```

-#### Actions triggered by transaction:
+#### Actions triggered by transaction

 ```elixir
 add_pool(token1_address, token2_address, pool_creation_address)
 ```

 This action allows users to add a new pool in the router.
 The transaction triggering this action should also add the first liquidity to a previously created pool.
 The transaction that created the pool should be a token transaction with the token definition returned by the function `get_lp_token_definition`.
 It should also have the code returned by the function `get_pool_code`.

 ```elixir
 add_farm(lp_token, start_date, end_date, reward_token, farm_creation_address)
 ```

 This action allows the Master chain of the dex to add a new farm in the router.
 The transaction triggering this action should also add the first amount of reward token to the previously created farm.
 The transaction that created the farm should be a contract transaction with the code returned by the function `get_farm_code` of the Factory contract.

 ```elixir
 update_code(new_code)
 ```

 This action can be triggered only by the Master chain of the dex.
 It's allowing to update the code of the Router.

 ```elixir
 update_pools_code()
 ```

 This action can be triggered only by the Master chain of the dex.
 It's allowing to update all the pools code.
 The Router will call the action `update_code()` of all the known pool.

 ```elixir
 update_farms_code()
 ```

 This action can be triggered only by the Master chain of the dex.
 It's allowing to update all the farms code.
 The Router will call the action `update_code()` of all the known farm.

 ### Stats

 To get some statistics about the DEX, pool contracts are storing the volume and fee for both tokens since its creation.
 Farm contract also stores the reward already distibuted.
 You can refer to `get_pool_infos` function and `get_farm_infos`.
 Those stats are accumulator since contract creation.
 For example, if you want to get the fee since the last 24h you have to retrieve the contract address of the pool 24h hour before (you can use node's `getTransactionChain` graphql api with `from` args) and call the function `get_pool_infos` on this transaction address.
 Do the same for the current address and you can calculate the difference between both values.
 The difference is the fee paid since the last 24h

 ### Helper scripts